tfgg/yournextmep/_candidates/eu2014/ukip/simon-strutt.md

 person: simon-strutt
 region: south-east
 party: ukip
-title: South East - UKIP - Simon Strutt
+title: Simon Strutt is running for MEP in South East for UKIP
 incumbent: false
 ---